 Have a clear, written policy that employees understand and can reference.
 Preferably, something online is best.

 Create a policy and be clear on who is eligible and for what and when.
 If all of your employees seem unclear on the policy, rewrite it to be more specific.
 We’d again refer you to our template above.

 Employees on all levels need to follow the same process for requesting PTO, be it calling in sick or requesting time off for a cruise in the Bahamas.
 Hold people accountable to the process, no matter what their rank.
 Make sure when an employee is brought on board, you communicate the PTO policy to them in writing in the employment agreement or employee handbook.

 Use a Tracking System

-A time and attendance platform we like a lot is When I Work, which can help you track PTO and provide vacation and sick balances for your employees, making payroll management and time off less of a headache.
+A time and attendance platform we like a lot is Zoho People, which can help you track PTO and provide vacation and sick balances for your employees, making payroll management and time off less of a headache.
 Whether you track time, attendance, and leave on your own, which means that you maintain your own forms, or through a partner, be sure that it is consistently done for all employees.

 PTO Policy Frequently Asked Questions (FAQs)